thiagocapuano/waves-documentation/en/proposals/waves-tickers.md

 ## Settings

 The default settings indicate the addresses of bettertokens and the community spam-list.
-The user has the opportunity to add the addresses of their providers.
+The user has the ability to add the addresses of their providers.

-If, when connecting a provider, intersections are detected by the token ID, the user is prompted to select the provider he trusts more.
-In this case, information about the token that is present in the lists with several providers will request from the chosen provider.
+If a tokenId is present in the several proveders' lists then the user is able to choose the most trusted provider and use this information in the future.

 ### UI change depending on status